 What Is a Spinal Tap?

 One test for epilepsy is a spinal tap (also called a lumbar puncture).
 This is a procedure in which fluid surrounding the spinal cord (called the cerebrospinal fluid or CSF) is withdrawn through a needle and examined in a lab.

 Why Is a Spinal Tap Performed?

-The CSF contains glucose (sugar), proteins, and other substances found in the blood.
+The CSF contains glucose (a sugar), proteins, and other substances found in the blood.
 An examination of the fluid will show the number and types of white blood cells, the level of glucose, the types and levels of proteins, and the presence of bacteria, fungi, or abnormal cells.

 A spinal tap may also be performed to: